 This document identifies the 3GPP technical specifications and technical reports required or potentially required to build a system based on the Evolved Packet System/LTE/E-UTRAN radio technology.

+1.2.2.2.3 TS 21.202

+Technical Specifications and Technical Reports relating to the Common IP Multimedia Subsystem (IMS)

+This document identifies the 3GPP Technical Specifications and Technical Reports specifically relating to the Common IP Multimedia Subsystem (IMS) maintained by 3GPP.
+Standards organizations adopting the Common IP Multimedia Subsystem (IMS) might not need to use all listed specifications.

-1.2.2.2.3 TR 21.905
+1.2.2.2.4 TR 21.905

 Vocabulary